 You can’t eliminate all bacteria from your mouth, but you can create an environment that makes it difficult for bad bacteria to grow.
 Bad bacteria love to sneak in and create a home at your gum line, nestling between your teeth and your gums and contributing to periodontal disease.
 A regular brushing and flossing routine will ensure that bad bacteria are kept in check and remove the opportunity for them to grow.
 Brush twice each day (ideally after each meal) and floss at least once a day before brushing.

 Tip #2: Avoid sugary drinks

 This is a favorite tip for dentists and physicians alike, and with good reason!
-Sugary drinks not only contribute to obesity, diabetes and heart disease, but they also are a leading cause of tooth decay.
-This is because bad bacteria thrives on sugar compounds, converting sugar into acid.
+Sugary drinks not only contribute to obesity, diabetes, and heart disease, but they also are a leading cause of tooth decay.
+This is because bad bacteria thrive on sugar compounds, converting sugar into acid.
 If you don’t have enough good bacteria to neutralize the acid, you could be at risk of enamel loss, tooth decay, and cavities.
-Avoiding sugary drinks will support growth of good bacteria while restricting bad bacteria (and the negative side effects that come along with them).
+Avoiding sugary drinks will support the growth of good bacteria while restricting bad bacteria (and the negative side effects that come along with them).

 Tip #3: Avoid acidic drinks

 Acidic drinks have the same effect as sugary drinks—they promote bad bacterial growth and cause additional strain on the good bacteria.
 Harmful bacteria thrive in sugary and acidic environments, upsetting the balance of your microbiome.
 You don’t have to give up your morning coffee altogether: the key is to be mindful of how much you consume and ensure that you are regularly brushing and drinking water to counteract that bacteria (see below).